 - Elbows should be locked, don’t try to lift the weight through your arms.

 - Put the dumbbell or kettlebell down while maintaining the correct body posture.

 - Perform 6-8 reps.

-5 benefits of suitcase Deadlift
+5 Benefits of Suitcase Deadlift

-1# Alternative to conventional Deadlift
+1# Alternative To Conventional Deadlift

 Everyone should be doing Deadlift, for me, it’s the best compound exercise that works on your whole body.
-But for few people this isn’t possible, due to lack of flexibility and hip mobilization; performing a correct form of conventional Deadlift is almost impossible for many people.
+But for a few people this isn’t possible, due to lack of flexibility and hip mobilization; performing a correct form of conventional Deadlift is almost impossible for many people.

 If you are the one with poor hip mobility but you still want to enjoy the benefits of deadlifting then suitcase Deadlift can be the perfect solution.
 It will strengthen your hamstring, glutes, quads, abs, obliques, delts and grip strength.

 2# Stronger core

 We have been talking about this since the beginning, your obliques will be required to work extra mile for the body balancing.